Noon Kiwanis Blog

 Lynden Christian High School FFA Student: Maddie Delange

 FFA LC Student Maddie Delange practiced her competition speech on the topic of foreign ownership of US farmlands at the Lynden Noon Kiwanis meeting.
 Her speech was an impassioned take on the national security and US food and land use protection risks taken when properties are sold to foreign entity, highest bidders that might not have the property’s nor the local population’s concerns at heart.
 Her argument proposed federal and state level policy changes that prioritize what is in the best interest of the land and the local area affected by it highlighting current federal policies such as the Agriculture Foreign Investment Disclosure Act.
 Maddie encourages landowners and communities to take an active role, communicate with their congress persons and support the necessary oversight needed to protect US lands from foreign investors whose use of our lands could be destructive to it and/or neighboring communities.
-To help hone her skills, Maddie took questions from the Lynden Noon Kiwanis group to help sharpen her knowledge and delivery on the topic.
-She remained calm and responsive with her learned understanding of the issue.
-We wish her well with her FFA debate competition and remain proud of our future generations.

 Lynden Christian High School FFA Debate Team

-The Lynden Christian Debate Team practice their skills on the Noon Kiwanis Members at our March 11th meeting providing us a townhall style presentation on the question of Are Our Small Family Farms Still Relevant?
-The team provided a solid understanding of both sides of the argument and the multifaceted challenges within the industry including perspectives from a local government, USDA as well as new and multigenerational family farmers.
+The Lynden Christian Debate Team practiced their skills on the Noon Kiwanis Members at our March 11th meeting providing us a mock townhall style presentation on the question of Are Our Small Family Farms Still Relevant?
+The team provided a solid understanding of both sides of the argument and the multifaceted challenges within the industry including perspectives from a local government perspective, the USDA, as well as new and multigenerational family farmers.
 The Noon Kiwanis group was impressed by their understand of the issues complexity and added other questions and considerations for them to consider as they prepare to compete at state tournaments and maybe off to national?
 We wish them the best and are encouraged with the bright future they represent.

 Lynden High School FFA/Ag.
 Department